influxdata/terraform-google-influx/examples/influxdb-enterprise/README.md

 As the example deploys an internal load balancer that cannot be reached from outside the created network, we have made testing easier by assigning a public IP address to the InfluxDB nodes.

+Note that assigning a public IP for your InfluxDB nodes is _not_ recommended.

 You can get the public IP address of one of the Data nodes using one of the following methods:

 1. Login to [GCP Console](https://console.cloud.google.com/), go to the VM instances page and locate the instance and its public IP address